randomtask2000/terraform-ec2-instance/README.md

 EOL >> terraform.auto.tfvars;
 ```

-After you're done creating the above file and adding your `aws access key`, `secret` and your `ssh public key`, runt he following:
+After you're done creating the above file and adding your `aws access key`, `secret` and your `ssh public key`, run the following:
 ```
 terraform init
 terraform plan